 Movement & Exercise

-Remaining sedentary for an entire eight-hour day (especially in an environment that hasn't been ergonomically optimized) can have a devastating impact on a person's physical and mental health.
+Remaining sedentary for an entire eight-hour day (especially in an environment that hasn't been ergonomically optimized) can have a negative impact on a person's physical and mental health.

-Taking frequent breaks from repetitive work with stretching exercises helps increase blood flow, prevent stiffness in joints, and stretch muscles that are otherwise over or underused.
+Taking frequent breaks from repetitive work with stretching exercises helps increase blood flow, prevent stiffness in joints, and stretches muscles that are otherwise over or underused.

-We often recommend that companies start the day with some basic stretching exercises that have been designed by a physical therapist and are specific to the tasks of that group of workers.
+We often recommend that companies start the day with some basic stretching exercises that have been designed by a physical therapist familiar with the needs of office workers and are specific to the tasks of that group of workers.